blindman67/ColorGroover/README.md

 ```javascript
     createNamedColorSet(name,[colours])
 ```
-    name is the name of the named colour set. colours is a optional string of colours, delimited with comma , then delimited with : with the lowercase name and then the hex colour.
+    Name is the name of the named colour set. colours is a optional string of colours, delimited with comma , then delimited with : with the lowercase name and then the hex colour.
 ```javascript